igorua/commercetools-demo-site/README.md

 ## Phase 3: Fire up a SUNRISE demo storefront

-   1. Go to https://github.com/commercetools/commercetools-sunrise-java-starter#deployment and press the "Deploy to Heroku" Button.
+   1. Go to [the demo storefront starter](https://github.com/commercetools/commercetools-sunrise-java-starter#deployment) and press the "Deploy to Heroku" Button.
+Heroku is not affiliated to commercetools but one of the simples way to get a web application running without operating full infrastructure.
-   2. Fill "App Name" with what you want to be in the URL of the demo shop (better not leave blank)
+   2. In Heroku, fill "App Name" with what you want to be in the URL of the demo shop (better not leave blank)
    3. The Starter UI is configures with environment variables:
      * Fill Project Key, Client ID and Client Secret of your platform project (they are safe here if you have a secure Heroku password)
      * Just don't bother about the other values (you will change them later as suitable).
 You can find them as "config vars" in the app / dyno settings.